 August 10, 1933 – April 16, 2020

-Born in Pekin, Illinois, Jack Wallace got his start in the legendary Chicago Organic Theatre Company of the 1970s.
+Born in Pekin IL, Jack Wallace was a fixture on Chicago stages during the hay days of off-Loop theater in 1969-1973, and became one of Chicago's favorite actors.
+Wallace got his start in the Chicago City Players production of America Hurrah! in the Wellington Avenue Church's Baird Hall in 1969.
 As he told it to the Tribune back in 1985, he grew up on some of Chicago’s meaner streets, served a term for working as a roofer when he stumbled into a Chicago theater, drunk and looking for a bathroom, and ended up with a role in the play.
+June Pyskacek directed the show and was director of CCP before starting Kingston Mines Theatre Company at 2356 N Lincoln.
+Jack was in Kingston Mines' inaugural production of The Serpent by the author of America Hurrah!--Jean-Claude van Itallie--and continued acting there under June's direction in Robert Hivnor's The Assault Upon Charles Sumner, John Ford Noonan's The Year Boston Won the Pennant, Susan Yankowitz' Terminal and Michae l McClure's Gargoyle Cartoons, Allan Carlsen's production of Megan Terry's The People Vs. Ranchman, Joseph Heller's adaptation of his novel Catch-22 directed by Gary Houston and Godzilla Rainbow Troupe's Turds in Hell.
 He went on to a long and fruitful career on Broadway and in countless films.

 “I had the pleasure to have him as a friend and fellow actor for close to 50 years,” Joe Mantegna told the Chicago Tribune.
 “From the student film ‘Medusa Challenger’ we did together in the mid-70s, through the run of Dave Mamet’s Glengarry Glen Ross in 80s, to a multitude of films together, including the film Lakeboat which I directed in 1999.
 That’s where Jack met his dear wife Margot, who was at his side when he passed.